booch/presentations/HTTP_Exploration/slides.md

 Try some of the above exercises using a browser

-The response from https://http-workshop.boochtek.com is especially interesting
+The response from the `/reflect` page is especially interesting

-* Tip: Take a look at the Network tab in Developer Tools
+* Tip: Look at the Network tab in Developer Tools

 ---